m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     not clustered and the table uses many writes and deletions, such as a session table.

-    These blocks add one indirection, though, but with about 500 pointers per block (with a 4Kb block) you get a 250,000 rows with just 2 levels and 125,000,000 with 3 levels.
+    These blocks add one indirection, but with about 500 pointers per block (with a 4Kb block) you get a 250,000 rows with just 2 levels and 125,000,000 with 3 levels.
 With much larger blocks (say 64Kb) we would get some 8,180 with just the first level and 66,912,400 with